 Inherent states of wellbeing with Maura Sills

 The day concentrates on interconnection; belonging; attunement; acceptance and generosity.
 We will include the Four Sublime States of Love (metta); Compassion (karuna); Sympathetic Joy (mudita) and Equanimity (upekkha).
-How to Book Booking will be available soon.
-For more information about our day retreats generally, please visit our ‘General information and practicalities’ page.
-Please note this … Continued
+How to Book Click on this link to book with Eventbrite.
+For more information about our day retreats generally, please visit our ‘General information and practicalities’ page. … Continued

 A Path of Wisdom and Love with Jake Dartington